adityaashuklaa/Docker/Readme.md

 - FROM node:16-alpine  ==> Base Image
 - WORKDIR /app ==> Defining Path for Working Directory.
 - COPY .. => This commands takes two argument, First argument is the files of the src directory and copy it to the Working Directory.
 First argument is basically every files, you can see by doing ls.
+- RUN npm install
+- RUN npm run build - This is the run command which builds the code.
+- EXPOSE 3000 - Expose Ports
+- CMD ["node", "dist/index.js"] => Final command that runs while running the container.

 - ![Example Image](image.png)